Interstate 20 in Texas

-Interstate 20 in Texas (I-20) is a major east–west Interstate Highway in the Southern United States, running east from a junction with I-10 east of Kent, Texas, through the Dallas–Fort Worth metroplex to the border with Louisiana near Waskom, Texas.
-The original distance of I-20 was 647 mi from I-10 to the Louisiana border, reduced to the current distance of 636 mi with the rerouting of I-20 in the 1980s and 1990s.
+Interstate 20 (I-20) is a major east–west Interstate Highway in Texas, running east from a junction with I-10 east of Kent, Texas, through the Dallas–Fort Worth metroplex to the Louisiana state line near Waskom, Texas.
+The original distance of I-20 was 647 mi from I-10 to the Louisiana state line, reduced to the current distance of 636 mi with the rerouting of I-20 in the 1980s and 1990s.
 I-20 is known as the Ronald Reagan Memorial Highway within the Dallas–Fort Worth metroplex.

 History

 I-20 in Texas was designated in 1959, and was to replace or run parallel to U.S. Route 80 (US 80).
 Initial construction began from east to west and as bypass loops around larger cities.
-On October 1, 1964, I-20 was rerouted so that it followed I-35W through Fort Worth (it still followed I-35E through Dallas).
-By 1967, the highway was complete from the Louisiana border to the western side of Fort Worth on a route to the south of US 80, with slower construction in the lesser populated areas of West Texas concurrent with US 80.
+By 1967, the highway was complete from the Louisiana state line to the western side of Fort Worth on a route to the south of US 80, with slower construction in the lesser populated areas of West Texas concurrent with US 80.
 On December 2, 1971, I-20 was rerouted across the southern side of the Dallas–Fort Worth metroplex, with the old section through downtown Dallas and Fort Worth being redesignated as I-30.
 In 1991, the entire concurrent designation of US 80 was removed from the I-10 interchange to Dallas.